Law Firm News & Recent Verdicts

 The firm successfully defended the City of Simi Valley in the month long trial of a wrongful death case in the Simi Valley Courthouse.
 The case arose from a motor vehicle v. bicycle accident on Long Canyon Road in Simi Valley.
 Plaintiffs' decedent, an avid cyclist, was riding up Long Canyon Road when he was struck from behind by a motorist traveling 50 mph.
 Plaintiffs, the widow and step-children of the decedent, claimed the accident resulted from a dangerous condition of public property, and that the City admitted awareness of the condition by identifying the area for improvement in its bicycle transportation plan.
 The jury disagreed and absolved the City of liability while returning a verdict of $675,000 against the driver of the vehicle.

 Jury Clears Police Officer in Auto Accident

-Dan Carobini and Ben Coats of Engle Carobini & Coats LLP obtained a unanimous verdict in favor of their client, an on duty police officer accused of negligently hitting a pedestrian while on patrol in his police cruiser.
+The firm's lawyers obtained a unanimous verdict in favor of their client, an on duty police officer accused of negligently hitting a pedestrian while on patrol in his police cruiser.
 The plaintiff had crashed his own vehicle while intoxicated and was fleeing the scene when he ran in front of the police car.
 He suffered serious injuries including significant brain damage as a result of the accident.
 His attorneys argued that the officer had sufficient time to stop before striking him and was distracted by his police duties.
 They requested a jury award of $21.2 million.
-Mr. Carobini and Mr. Coats convinced the jury that the plaintiff darted out in front of the police vehicle and the officer had no opportunity to avoid the accident.
-For more on this story click here.
+We convinced the jury that the plaintiff darted out in front of the police vehicle and the officer had no opportunity to avoid the accident.

 The firm Prevails in Medical Malpractice Trial